salesforcecli/plugin-lightning-dev/messages/lightning.preview.app.md

 # certificate.installation.notice

-A self-signed certificate needs to be installed on your device before you can use your device for previewing.
-This is a one-time setup only which you can skip if you have installed the certificate already.
+To use local preview on your device, you have to install a self-signed certificate on it.
+If you previously set up a certificate for your device, you can skip this step.

 # certificate.installation.skip.message